OctopusSamples/SpaceCloner/docs/Debugging.md

 # Logging

-This script will write to the host for you to keep track of what is going on.
-It will also write to additional logs.
-Each run will generate two new logs.
+All runs generate two fresh logs.
+All information written to the host is written to the log.

 - CleanUpLog -> A log of items indicating what you will need to clean up
 - Log -> The verbose log of the clone